ENCODE-DCC/chip-seq-pipeline2/README.md

         ...
     }
     ```
 6) Set `default_runtime_attributes.preemptible` as `"0"` to disable preemptible instances.
 Pipeline defaults to use [preemptible instances](https://cloud.google.com/compute/docs/instances/preemptible) with 1 retry.
 If all retrial fails then the instance will be upgraded to a regular one. **Disabling it will cost you significantly more** but you can get your samples processed much faster and stabler.
-Preemptible instance is disabled in `chipseq.wdl` for `bowtie2` task since it can take longer than the limit (24 hours) of preemptible instances.
+Preemptible instance is disabled in `chipseq.wdl` for `bwa` task since it can take longer than the limit (24 hours) of preemptible instances.
     ```
     {
       "default_runtime_attributes" : {